zilishen/documentation/content/nms/adm/about/rbac-overview.md

 ## Features

+These are the features used by ADM for RBAC.
+Each feature contains one or more objects, and these objects must all be assigned a value before the RBAC system will grant access.

 ### ENVIRONMENT-MANAGEMENT

 The ENVIRONMENT-MANAGEMENT feature controls access to environments and the `/environments` endpoint.
 Environments are a base object with no parent.
 Environment permissions are of the form `<envName>|<envUID>`.